 - Anyone should be able to run Sentry for themselves or their business.

-- There should be no differences between our cloud service and our open-source product (no open-core model)
+- There should be no difference in features between our SaaS and our self-hosted offerings (no open-core model).

 - There should be minimal limitations on usage of code; should be as free as possible.

 - There should be protections from other companies selling our work without giving back.

 This last bullet point — protection from other companies selling our work — may sound controversial but we found it to be necessary to ensure Sentry as a company can survive and keep working on Sentry the product.

 All these lead us to use the Business Source License, which we describe as eventually open source.
 Although this license is not among the OSI-approved licenses and does not fit the strict OSI definition of open source, it gives you all the freedoms provided you are not offering a commercial version of Sentry.
 Even more, it removes this one limitation after a 36-month grace period, turning into a bare Apache-2.0 license eventually.
 You can read more about our license and the whys behind it on our blog.
 Since we strive to keep everything as open and free as possible, we are only using the more restrictive BSL-1.1 license on the Sentry backend code.